Oct 22 2024

 What are the Stages of User Lifecycle Management?

-Manually handling each user’s access changes can introduce human error.
+Manually handling each user’s access changes can introduce error.
 However, automated identity management solutions that allow schools to predefine access-related rules and workflows can help prevent such issues.
 Automation can also ensure the latest security measures are in place via patches and other updates.

 IAM TOC